Spanish

 Implementation

 Our Spanish curriculum is taught by a native Spanish speaker.
 Year 2 to Year 6 have weekly lessons.
-The curriculum progressively develops pupils skills in speaking, understanding, reading and writing Spanish.
-Over time, children, acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge.
-This is organised into year groups and topics.
+The curriculum progressively develops pupils skills in speaking, listening, reading and writing Spanish.

 Children begin by learning basic vocabulary and then this is extended and incorporated into phrases.
 Children respond to simple known songs, learn vowels, sound to actions in stories, identify and say colour names, understand simple phrases and commands, use simple adjectives, count to 10.